Gen Alpha Translator

 Gen Alpha is the generation born after 2010.
 They grew up on YouTube, TikTok, and Minecraft, and somewhere along the way they developed a language that sounds completely alien to anyone over 20.

-Skibidi, rizz, sigma, no cap, bussin, gyatt, fanum tax — these are not random sounds.
-They are a full vocabulary with actual meanings, and Gen Alpha uses them in every sentence.
+Skibidi, rizz, sigma, no cap, bussin, gyatt, and fanum tax are not random sounds.
+They form a real online vocabulary, and Gen Alpha uses it constantly.

 1. Type or paste your text into the left box.